Getting started

 The baseline date is visible in the top bar of your dashboard.
 To set or update it, go to Settings and choose Pre-AI baseline date.

-If you're unsure of the exact date, look at your git history for the period when commit volume or line change patterns shifted noticeably.
-That's often a reliable signal of when AI tools started influencing output.
+If you're unsure where to start, look at your git history for the period when commit volume or line change patterns shifted noticeably.
+That pattern shift often corresponds to when AI tools started influencing output, and can help you narrow down a good baseline date.

 What happens next